maicaalmonte/GRAPH-READING/README.md

       pip install -r requirements.txt

  About
-This project allows users to fetch real-time and historical cryptocurrency data from multiple sources (including Ethereum, Binance, CoinGecko, and CoinMarketCap) using their respective APIs.
+This project allows users to fetch real-time and historical cryptocurrency data from multiple sources (including Binance, CoinGecko, and CoinMarketCap) using their respective APIs.
 The data is then processed and visualized to aid in analysis.

 Key Features:
 Fetches OHLCV (Open, High, Low, Close, Volume) data for cryptocurrencies.